subhashchy/commoncrawl/readme.md

 });
 ```

-Method - searchURL - to search and return list of snapshot matches for the given URL :
+Method - searchURL - to search and return list of matches for the given URL :
 ```js
 commoncrawl.searchURL('example.com')
     .then((data) => {